lovell/sharp/docs/api.md

 `input`, if present, can be one of:

 * Buffer containing JPEG, PNG, WebP, GIF, SVG, TIFF or raw pixel image data, or
-* String containing the path to an image file, with most major formats supported.
+* String containing the path to an JPEG, PNG, WebP, GIF, SVG or TIFF image file.

 JPEG, PNG, WebP, GIF, SVG, TIFF or raw pixel image data can be streamed into the object when `input` is `null` or `undefined`.